Surrey's Arshdeep Bains relishing call up to Vancouver Canucks

 "The Canucks are a really good team and the fact that he earned an opportunity in that lineup, it's impressive."

-Gallagher said Bains being from the area adds to the emotion of the call-up.
+Gallagher said Bains being from the area adds to the emotion of the promotion.

 "I think a lot of people take a lot of joy in seeing the kids who have a passion for something actually achieve the level that they're achieving," he said.